 Our funding comes almost entirely from employer contributions, along with some federal, state and local grants to our sister agency, the Shirley Ware Education Center (SWEC).
 Employers are required to pay into the Education Fund through their contracts with your union.
 The Ed Fund does NOT receive union dues money.

 How can the Ed Fund help to pay for my education?

-We have a variety of programs to offer you, depending on where you are in your educational path.
-Check page 4 of the catalog (Core Programs & Services) or visit the Education Fund web site to get a snapshot of what is available to you.
+We have a variety of programs to offer you, depending on where you are in your career path.
+Visit the Education Fund web site to get a snapshot of what is available to you.